Skip to main content

 A NSW CTP claimant is not usually forced to use a physiotherapist, psychologist, rehabilitation provider, or specialist chosen by the insurer for ordinary treating care.
 In practice, however, the insurer may decide whether it will fund the treatment under the statutory benefits scheme.
 That is why choosing a provider should be handled with evidence, not just a booking confirmation.

 The safest approach is to keep your GP involved, use appropriately qualified providers, ask for written approval where treatment will be ongoing or costly, and make sure the provider explains how the treatment relates to the motor accident injury.
 If the insurer does not have that information, a payment dispute can develop even where the treatment feels obviously helpful to you.
+Keep any certificate of capacity consistent with the treatment plan, because treatment disputes can sometimes overlap with weekly payments, work capacity and insurer review decisions.

 This page is about choosing allied health and specialist treatment providers.
 If your question is specifically about changing your GP, see the separate guide to changing GP or doctor during a CTP claim.

-The source basis, in plain English
+The official source basis, in plain English

 The Motor Accident Injuries Act 2017 (NSW), including section 3.24, is the main statutory benefits source for treatment and care.
 The key practical limits are that treatment and care must be reasonable and necessary in the circumstances and must relate to the injury resulting from the motor accident.
 That is why the issue is often framed as treatment need, causation, cost, and evidence.